-100% Competitor A - Region 2 (declared as Overall Match and Division Champion) 99% Competitor B - Region 6 95% Competitor C - Region 1 (declared as Region 1 Champion)
+100% Competitor A - Region 2 (declared as Overall Match and Division Champion)

-6.6 Competitor Scheduling and Squadding
+99% Competitor B - Region 6

-- 6.6.1 Competitors must compete for score according to the published match and squadding schedule.
-A competitor who is not present at the scheduled time and date for any stage may not attempt that stage without the prior approval of the Match Director, failing which the competitor's score for that stage will be zero. - 6.6.2 Only Match Range Officials, and match sponsors and dignitaries, who are members in good standing of their Region of residence, and IPSC Officers (as defined in Section 6.1 of the IPSC Constitution) and other persons may compete for score in a "pre-match", subject to the prior approval of the Match Director.
-Scores attained in the pre-match may, at the discretion of the Match Director, be included in the overall match results, provided dates of the pre-match are published in advance in the official match schedule.
-Competitors in the main match must not be restricted from viewing the pre-match. - 6.6.2.1 At Level IV or higher competitions, all members of the same official Regional Team must compete together in the same squad in the main match. - 6.6.3 A match, tournament or league will be deemed to have started on the first day that competitors (including those specified above) shoot for score and will be deemed to have ended when the results have been declared final by the Match Director.
+95% Competitor C - Region 1 (declared as Region 1 Champion)

-6.7 International Classification System ("ICS")
+- 6.6.
+Competitor Scheduling and Squadding - 6.6.1.
+Competitors must compete for score according to the published match and squadding schedule.
+A competitor who is not present at the scheduled time and date for any stage may not attempt that stage without the prior approval of the Match Director, failing which the competitor's score for that stage will be zero. - 6.6.2.
+Only Match Officials, match sponsors and dignitaries, who are members in good standing of their Region of residence, and IPSC Officers (as defined in Section 6.1 of the IPSC Constitution) may compete for score in a "pre-match", subject to the prior approval of the Match Director.
+Scores attained in the "pre-match" may, at the discretion of the Match Director, be included in the overall match results provided dates of the "pre-match" are published in advance in the official match schedule.
+Competitors in the main match must not be restricted from viewing the pre-match. - 6.6.2.1.
+At Level IV or higher competitions, all members of the same official Regional Team must compete together in the same squad in the main match.

-- 6.7.1 The IPSC Executive Council may coordinate and publish dedicated regulations and procedures in order to manage and administer an International Classification System. - 6.7.2 Competitors seeking an international classification must use the approved courses of fire available from the IPSC website.
+- 6.6.3.
+A match, tournament or league will be deemed to have started on the first day that competitors (including those specified above) shoot for score and will be deemed to have ended when the results have been declared final by the Match Director - 6.7.
+International Classification System ("ICS") - 6.7.1.
+The IPSC Executive Council may coordinate and publish dedicated regulations and procedures in order to manage and administer an International Classification System. - 6.7.2.
+Competitors seeking an international classification must use the approved courses of fire available from the IPSC website.